Meet our team

 Welcome Lu to the team!

-Lu Qiu recently join the DEPRESSD team as a Mitacs research intern.
+Lu Qiu recently joined the DEPRESSD team as a Mitacs research intern.
 She studies biomedical engineering at South China University of Technology.
 She aspires to pursue future studies in the field of biostatistics.
 Read more about Lu here.

 Welcome new team member!